ballerina-attic/module-sonarqube/sonarqube6/tests/README.md

 - The form at the bottom of the page allows you to generate new tokens.
 Once you click the generate button, you will see the token value.
 Copy it immediately; once you dismiss the notification you will not be able to retrieve it.

-After that edit the Ballerina.conf file with necessary details.
+After that create a Ballerina.conf file inside package-sonarqube and add following details.

 ###### ballerina.conf
 ```.conf